yaskatat/yaskatat.github.io/_pages/about.md

 <br />

 <small>*How to pronounce my name:* Ya-s-ka (you don't pronounce "u" in the middle).
-Feel free to call me Jessica as it sounds similar and I use it as my Starbucks name.
-No worries about pronouncing my last name. </small>
+Feel free to call me Jessica as it sounds similar and I use it as my Starbucks name. </small>

 <br />